oduwsdl/dsa/tutorials/CEDWARC-2019/use-collection.md

-# As Our Example For Summarization We Will Use Archive-It Colleciton 3649: "2013 Boston Marathon Bombing"
+# As Our Example For Summarization We Will Use Archive-It Collection 3649: "2013 Boston Marathon Bombing"

 * View this collection at https://archive-it.org/collections/3649